w3c/wot/TF-TD/Tutorial.md

 * Name =  "colorTemperatureChanged"
 * OutputData = unsignedShort

-This would have the following JSON-LD representation:
+This would have the following JSON-LD representation (see also `wot/TF-TD/TD Samples/led.json`):

 ```

 {
   "@context": {
     "@vocab": "https://w3c.github.io/wot/w3c-wot-td-context.jsonld",